maskarade/gradle-android-ribbonizer-plugin/README.md

         } else if (variant.flavorName == "qa") {
             // customColorRibbonFilter allows setting any color code def filter = customColorRibbonFilter(variant, iconFile, "#00C89C")
-            // Finer control of the label text can be achieved by setting it manually.
+            // Finer control of the label text can be achieved by setting it manually, or set to
-            // The default is to use the flavor name. filter.label = "QA" + variant.versionCode
+            // null for an unlabelled ribbon.
+The default is to use the flavor name. filter.label = "QA" + variant.versionCode
             return filter
         } else if (variant.flavorName == "staging") {